samsondawit/snakegame/README.md

 ### Pausing, Restarting, Exiting

+The game includes a pause functionality when the key “P” is pressed.
+It can be resumed the same way.
-The game includes pause functionality with the "P" key and can be quit anytime with the "ESC" key.
-On game over (lives <= 0), the player is prompted to restart or quit.
+The game can be quit at any time once “ESC” is pressed.
+When the game is over (lives <= 0), the player will be prompted to either press “R” to restart or press any other key to quit.

 ### Increasing Difficulty

-As players progress, the game's difficulty increases with a faster-moving snake and the appearance of a random snake.
+The game has an increasing degree of difficulty.
+As players progress, the snake moves faster and there will be a random snake that appears once the score is 5 or more.
+If the play snake collides with the random snake or if the random snake collides with any part of the player snake, the player snake’s life is reduced by one, and the segment is reduced by one.

 ### Adding Lives

-Special food represented by a heart appears under certain conditions, increasing the snake's lives by 2 when consumed.
+The snake game dynamically draws a `specialfood` that is represented by a heart.
+This heart appears in a special condition as mentioned above, and if the player snake eats this heart, lives will be increased by 2.

 ---